pirafrank/fpiracom/pages/pages/deals.md

 Offers and promos convenient for you or the both of us.
 Showed in A-Z order.

+- [Airalo](https://ref.airalo.com/EPTR), eSIM service abroad.
+Get US$3 off your first eSIM data pack from Airalo.
+Use code `FRANCE8833` when you sign up or apply it at checkout.
 - [AirBnB](https://www.airbnb.com/c/francescop462), when you travel on AirBnB, we both get &#8364;30 in travel credit
 - [Airtable](https://airtable.com/invite/oOBPqTlc), a cool new way to handle databases
 - [Balance](https://www.balanceapp.com/referral-social), to improve your sleep, stress, mood, and more.
 They're offering a free year to all new members.